-Writing self-help non-fiction ebooks is a process.
-Writing how-to non-fiction ebooks is a process.
-Unlike fiction, short non-fiction Kindle Books requires you to take what you know, mash it into a format that readers can follow, and deliver information in bite-size chunks that helps any reader accomplish what they want to do.
+Writing self-help non-fiction ebooks is an easy process when you follow this simple plan.
+Writing how-to non-fiction ebooks, unlike fiction, especially short non-fiction Kindle Books, requires you to take what you know, mash it into a format that readers can follow, and deliver information in bite-size chunks that helps any reader accomplish what they want to do.

 Fiction depends on a whole host of elements -- dialogue, plot twists, characterization, pacing -- that non-fiction chucks overboard in favor of delivering simple instructions.